 - Infants Take 1 to 2 ml by mouth four times a day.
 Retain the suspension in mouth as long as possible before swallowing.
 Continue using for at least 48 hours after symptoms disappear.
 The suspension should be shaken well before using.

-Which drugs or supplements interact with nystatin liquid-oral?
+Which drugs or supplements interact with nystatin oral suspension?

 There are no significant drug interactions with nystatin.

-Is nystatin liquid-oral safe to take if I'm pregnant or breastfeeding?
+Is nystatin oral suspension safe to take if I'm pregnant or breastfeeding?

 There are no adequate studies done with nystatin to determine safe and effective use in pregnant women.

-What else should I know about nystatin liquid-oral?
+What else should I know about nystatin oral suspension?

 Nystatin oral suspension is available as 100,000 units per 1 ml.
 It is available in a flavored, ready-to-use suspension form.
 Nystatin oral suspension is available as 60 ml or 473 ml trade sizes.